jekymin8232/mcorpai-com/README.md

 >
 > https://

 # Leave No Trace.
+Fully Customizable
 ### The safest network is a completely offline system that is connected to no network.
-**The highest level of security comes from a completely offline system with no external attack surface.
-The core explicit runtime kernel is architected to scale into Enterprise Zero-Trust air-gapped intranet guard solutions.**
+**You're in control of the development.
+With zero external dependencies, the system can be freely customized to meet specific requirements.
+Its transparent source code is openly available, allowing anyone to use, inspect, audit, and verify it.
+The highest level of security comes from a completely offline architecture with no external attack surface.
+Built around an explicit and transparent runtime kernel, the architecture is designed to scale from lightweight standalone deployments to Enterprise Zero-Trust air-gapped intranet security solutions.**

 ## Privacy Through Self-Contained Design